AVEVA/AVEVA-Samples/basic_samples/SDS/Python/SDSPy/readme.rst

 .. code:: python

-        rangeWaves = client.getRangeValues(namespaceId, stream.Id, WaveDataTarget, "1", 0, 3, False, SdsBoundaryType.ExactOrCalculated, automaticView.Id)
+        rangeWaves = client.getRangeValues(namespaceId, stream.Id, WaveDataTarget, "1", 0, 3, False, SdsBoundaryType.ExactOrCalculated, automaticStreamView.Id)

-To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsVeiw’s Properties collection.
+To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.

 .. code:: python